Jon Korfas: National team career

 Korfas was a part of the senior men's Greek national team.
 He first played with Greece, under the name of Ioannis Korfas, in 1988, when he competed at the 1989 FIBA EuroBasket qualifiers.
 He also played with Greece in 1989, during that year's FIBA EuroBasket preparation games, including playing at the pre-EuroBasket Acropolis International Prep Tournament.

 He was finally selected to Greece's 1989 FIBA EuroBasket team.
 Greece won the tournament's silver medal.
 However, he did not play in any of the tournament's game after an appeal from the French Federation.
 With Greece, Korfas had a total of 9 caps, in which he scored a total of 68 points, for a scoring average of 7.6 points per game.
 He also played with Greece in an additional game, as he played with Greece against an Atlantic Coast Conference College All-Star selection team, which Greece won by a score of 88–81.

 Coaching career

 After he retired from playing pro club basketball, Korfas worked as a basketball coach.
 He was the head coach of the Greek clubs Papagou Athens, PAOK Thessaloniki, Apollon Kalamarias, and HAN Thessaloniki.

 Personal life

-Korfas was born in Akron, Ohio, USA, to a Greek father and an American mother.
-His father was originally from Zakynthos, Greece.
+Korfas was born in Akron, Ohio, to a Greek father and an American mother.
+His father was originally from island Zakynthos.
 He has two children, Stef and Patricia.
 Stef was an NCAA Division II men's college basketball player at Clayton State University.